true or false.

 Calling Function Signature

 Each rule is evaluated only when called by a specific calling function signature.
-For example, let’s say we have a staking contract withstake(uint256 amount)
+For example, let’s say we have a staking contract withstake(uint256 amount) and unstake(uint256 amount) functions.
+We want to create a policy that enforces that users cannot stake tokens after September 1st, and cannot unstake tokens until September 15th.

-We would create two separate rules in the policy, and they would have different function signatures for the callingFunction
+We would create two separate rules in the policy, and they would have different function signatures for the callingFunction property:

-field in the rule definition.
+When a calling contract invokes the rules engine, it explicitly defines what data to send along with the call.
+This is theencodedValues field in the rule definition.
 This can include values from the calling function signature, and/or other values, like in the example above.